tessasullivan/romanNumeral/README.md

 ## Support and contact details

-_Contact Tessa Sullivan at tessa.sullivan@gmail.com or Kevin Garvey at kmgarvey279@gmail.com_
+_Contact Tessa Sullivan at tessa.sullivan@gmail.com_

 ## Technologies Used